Jiang Heping: Career

 In May 2005, he became deputy director and acting director of the CCTV Sports Programming Centre.
 Six months later his appointment as director was confirmed, and in July 2006 he took over direct responsibility for CCTV-5.
 During the 2006 football World Cup, he was involved in the Huang Jianxiang controversy.
-Since then, he has been reshaping the channel in preparation for the Olympics.
+Since then, he has been reshaping the channel in preparation for the 2008 Summer Olympics.